dougsillars/dougsillars.github.io/README.md

 When you are completed, you can submit your results into this form for a chance to win a €100 Amazon Gift Certificate!

 <h3><a href="https://docs.google.com/forms/d/e/1FAIpQLSdYhsJWpZGrzrg76MmSzkKxSlyfvblDX9_SmaKi7Q39R0FLTw/viewform">Submit Your Site!</a></h3>

+<h2>Appendix</h2>
+Other fun things we can do with Cloudinary:

+1. add sepia effects: add e\_sepia:80 to the parameters.
+Change the number to change hues.
+2. Lighten images with e\_fill\_light